 “Fundstadt” sees itself as an experiment not only by bringing together current forms of a participatory theatre approach with those of contemporary music theatre.
 As a theatre by children, with children and about children, the performance aims at the same time beyond the field of cultural education as well as beyond a theatre that is itself primarily intended for children and young people.

 “Fundstadt” is being developed in cooperation with the Zurich “Blickfelder Festival”.
-In June 2022, it will be preceded by an installation work entitled “Vier Viertel” (Four Quarters), which will initially test the element of audio and video walks without the participation of live actors.
+In June 2022, an installation work entitled “Vier Viertel” (Four Quarters) preceded it, which initially tested the element of audio and video walks without the participation of live actors.